If you’re hurt as the result of someone else’s negligent acts or omissions, we’ve got your back.

 - Rental premises

-- Rides and attractions
+- Accidents at events, including rides and attractions

-- Gyms and fitness businesses
+- Accidents at gyms and fitness businesses

 - Dog attacks